ahmadmu/projects/ShoppingList/README.md

 # ShoppingList

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.
+This project was made as a review exercise for Maximillian Schwarzmueller's Udemy course "Angular 4 - The Complete Guide".
+It was built with the Angular 4 Framework in addition to the Bootstrap library.

 ## Install Dependencies

-run `ng install` to install all dependencies needed for the project.
+run `npm install` to install all dependencies needed for the project.

 ## Development server